Yuvraj675/YtVideoDownloader/Readme.md

 # YouTube Video Downloader

-(This websiteno longer works due to pytube not working)
+(This website no longer works due to pytube not working)

 A simple web application built with **Flask** and **Bootstrap** that allows you to download YouTube videos by providing a URL.
 It uses the `pytube` library to handle the downloading process.